-I have retire from my job as a computer science teacher, and I must admit that I don't do computer science seriously anymore.
-I now play flute, and my job is mainly as a professionnal photographer (Images CM).
+Please note than I am retired from my job as a computer science teacher.
+My job is now mainly as a professionnal photographer (Images CM).

 Character sets, tables and encoding

 - Some basic character tables (ASCII, extended ASCII, EBCDIC, ISO‑8859‑1, ISO‑8859‑15).

 - Common Unicode character tables: Basic Latin and Latin‑1.

 - My document on character sets and encoding (in French), to better understand UTF‑8, for example.
 And my small ViewHexa application to view files in hexadecimal (dump) notation, decode UTF‑8, etc.

 - Classic references on HTML and CSS: http://www.w3schools.com and http://developer.mozilla.org/en-US/docs/Web.

 - Codes for the most useful HTML entities and w3schools page that list them all).